GLOSSARY

 What is Ransomware-as-a-Service (RaaS)?

-Ransomware-as-a-Service (RaaS) is a subscription-based model where cybercriminals can purchase or access ransomware tools and infrastructure developed by more sophisticated threat actors.
-Lowering the barrier to entry, the RaaS model serves as a force multiplier that has contributed to the proliferation of ransomware attacks.
+Ransomware-as-a-Service (RaaS) is a subscription-based model.
+In this model, cybercriminals can purchase or access ransomware tools and infrastructure.
+These tools are developed by more sophisticated threat actors.
+The RaaS model lowers the barrier to entry.
+It serves as a force multiplier that has contributed to the spread of ransomware attacks.

 How RaaS Works